-9. (a): Loudness increases with increase in amplitude.
+9. (a) : Loudness increases with increase in amplitude.

-OF
+(c) : Frequency \times wavelength = velocity.

+10. (c) : Sound travels through the stethoscope's tube by undergoing multiple reflection of sound.

+11. (c) : Eardrum is a stretched membrane.

-- (c): Frequency $\times$ wavelength = velocity. - 10. (c): Sound travels through the stethoscope's tube by undergoing multiple reflection of sound. - 11. (b): Before the main shock waves, the earthquake produce low frequency infrasonic sound. - 12. (d): Sound navigation and ranging (SONAR) technique is used to detect underwater objects. - 13. (c): A longitudinal wave motion travel in the form of compressions and rarefaction which involve changes in volume and density of the medium.
-As air possesses volume elasticity, therefore sound comes to us from the source in the form of longitudinal waves only. - 14. (c): Velocity of sound increases with increase in humidity so it depends on the medium. - 15. (a) (i) The soft sound corresponds to lower decibel level.
-Therefore wave (ii) corresponds to lower decibel level. - (b) Loudness of sound decreases by amplitude. - (c) (i) Pitch - (ii) quality (or timbre). - 16. (a) The energy of the surface wave spreading on the surface of water comes from the kinetic energy of the stone shared by the water molecules on which it falls. - (b) Given Time period (T) = 0.1 s
+12. (d): Sound navigation and ranging (SONAR) technique is used to detect underwater objects.

+13. (c) : A longitudinal wave motion travel in the form of compressions and rarefaction which involve changes in volume and density of the medium.
+As air possesses volume elasticity, therefore sound comes to us from the source in the form of longitudinal waves only.

+14. (c) : Velocity of sound increases with increase in humidity so it depends on the medium.

+15. (a) (i) The soft sound corresponds to lower decibel level.
+Therefore wave (ii) corresponds to lower decibel level.

+(b) Loudness of sound decreases by amplitude.

+(c) (i) Pitch (ii) quality (or timbre).

+16. (a) The energy of the surface wave spreading on the surface of water comes from the kinetic energy of the stone shared by the water molecules on which it falls.

-Wavelength ( $\lambda$ ) = 5.0 cm = 0.05 m
+(b) Given Time period (T) = 0.1 s Wavelength (λ) = 5.0 cm = 0.05 m